 Camelback Computer Architecture offers thorough, reliable and confidential patent analysis.
-Dr. Alpert has worked on over a hundred patent applications and assessments, and has offered expert testimony or deposition for dozens of patent cases.
-This combination of technical and legal analysis makes Camelback’s patent consulting one of the strongest in the field.
+Dr. Alpert has worked on over a hundred patent applications and assessments, and has offered expert testimony at trial or deposition for dozens of patent cases.
+This combination of technical and legal analysis makes the firm’s patent consulting one of the strongest in the field.

-As the principal architect of Intel’s Pentium Processor, and owner of 30 designated patents, Dr. Alpert offers both a high level of technical insight, experience, as well as an ability to work well and collaborate with other experts in a variety of fields.
-For patent analysis, we offer advice and strategy through defining and identifying goals as well as providing thorough technical and legal analysis.
+As the principal architect of Intel’s Pentium® Processor, and named inventor of over 35 U.S. patents, Dr. Alpert offers both a high level of technical insight and experience, as well as an ability to work well and collaborate with other experts in a variety of fields.
+For patent analysis, we offer advice and strategy through defining and identifying goals in addition to providing thorough technical and legal analysis.

 Whether you are an attorney involved in patent litigation, or a corporation or individual looking for help evaluating a patent, Camelback Computer Architecture is uniquely qualified to address your needs.
-We understand the importance of providing our clients with the most profound technical analysis, and also communicating effectively, and providing our reports and analysis on time and within deadline.
+We understand the importance of providing our clients with comprehensive technical analysis, communicating effectively, and providing our reports and analysis within deadline.

 What we offer:

 - Validity analysis: prior art search, claim charts, technical issues related to conception, inventorship, inequitable conduct